"FILO" Staking Model

-Staking as a mechanism "in moderate usage" did a good job of absorbing market shocks from sell-offs by bribing it's stakers through extra incentives.
-But almost all of current staking mechanism is still prone to massive sell-offs and its associated danger on whole protocol.
+Staking as a mechanism "in moderate usage" did a good job of absorbing market shocks from sell-offs by bribing its stackers through extra incentives.
+But almost all of the current staking mechanism is still prone to massive sell-offs and their associated danger to the whole protocol.
 In some circumstances can be even the igniting factor (for instance LP staking rewards that creates a Schelling point for liquidity withdrawal at the end of the staking period).

-- Staking should encourage long-term gain than short-term ones.
+- Staking should encourage long-term gains than short-term ones.

 - Greedy stackers penalty.